Home-grown vegetables and herbs are essential for the food lover and amateur cook and, luckily, they are easy to grow in pots.

 - Water – pots need watering more frequently than garden-grown plants.
 Check how moist the potting mix is daily.

 - Fertiliser – good quality potting mix will contain fertilisers, wetting agents and water storing granules.
-However, frequent applications of Scotts Osmocote® Boost+Feed All Plant Types will help to keep plants healthy.
+However, frequent applications of Scotts Osmocote® Pour+Feed All Plant Types will help to keep plants healthy.

 - Plants suitable for growing in pots – while most plants can be grown in pots, there are a couple of veggies and herbs that will always do better in the garden.
 If in doubt, ask your local nursery for advice.